UNSW-oceanography/NRS-temperature/README.md

 * Time conversion between MATLAB datenum, numpy datetime64 and python datetime
 * Selecting and binning temperatures in time and depth
-* Deseasoning the tempeature data
+* Deseasoning the temperature data
 * Calculating simple climatologies
 * Filling gaps in the temperature time series
 * Creating simulated brown noise simulations for estimating significance